 About Dr. Dyson

-Ben Dyson, Ph.D. is an Associate Professor in Department of Kinesiology at the University of North Carolina at Greensboro.
-Ben is an internationally-recognized researcher in Health and Physical Education in the areas of curriculum and pedagogy and innovative pedagogical practice.
-His school-based research has an emerging area of scholarship in Social and Emotional Learning (SEL).
-He is using qualitative research methods to investigate with teachers’ and with students’ their perspectives of SEL.
-Ben has carried out research and taught at McGill University, the University of New Hampshire, University of Memphis, and the University of Auckland, New Zealand.
-He has published over 70 refereed research articles, book chapters, and books.
-In 2017 Ben was elected Chair for the Physical Education Special Interest Group at the American Education Research Association (AERA).
+Ben Dyson, Ph.D., is an Associate Professor in the Department of Kinesiology at the University of North Carolina at Greensboro.
+Ben is an internationally recognized researcher in Health and Physical Education in the areas of research on innovative curriculum and pedagogy in Health and Physical Education, Cooperative Learning (CL) as a pedagogical practice, and scholarship in Social and Emotional Learning.
+Ben’s area of scholarship has always involved school-based qualitative research with teachers and with students, which has contributed to the evidence base on effective pedagogy for children’s PE, health, and well-being.
+He has carried out research and taught at McGill University, Montreal, Canada, the University of New Hampshire, the University of Memphis, and the University of Auckland, New Zealand.
+Ben has presented at 90 national and international conferences and has published over 80 refereed research articles, editorials, book chapters, and books.
+Ben served as Program Chair for Research on Learning & Instruction in Physical Education Special Interest Group at the American Education Research Association (AERA) 1999-2002.
+From 2012-2016 he was the Co-Editor of the Journal of Teaching in Physical Education.
+In 2017-2020 Ben served as Chair for Research on Learning & Instruction in Physical Education Special Interest Group at AERA.
+Ben’s work was awarded the “Exemplary Paper Award” from the AERA, Research on Learning and Instruction in Physical Education, in 2011.
 In 2018 he was re-elected onto the board of the International Association Internationale des Écoles Supérieures d’Éducation Physique (AIESEP.org).

 Scholarly & Professional Keywords